Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 MAP.
 The Igreja do Carmo and Igreja dos Carmelitas – the Carmo Church and Carmelitas Church – are both a stunning and peculiar sight in Porto.
 The two extravagant churches stand side-by-side, separated only by a narrow house.

-Carmelitas Church, which is on the left, was built in the 17th century as part of a convent; it features a bell tower and intricately decorated interior.
+Carmelitas Church, which is on the left, was built in the 17th century as part of a convent; it features a bell tower and an intricately decorated interior.
 The Carmelitas Church is free to visit.

-The Carmo Church, on the right, was built in the 18th century for Carmelite monks.
-Designed in the Baroque style, the exterior has dynamic embellishments on the front and extensive azulejos tiles on the east-facing outer wall.
 The interior of the Carmo Church is lavishly decorated with gilded woodwork.
-To visit the Carmo Church, visitors need to purchase a ticket – which also allows entry into the ‘Hidden House,’ the crypt and other rooms within the church complex.
+To visit the Carmo Church, guests need to purchase a ticket – which also allows entry into the ‘Hidden House,’ the crypt, rooftop and other rooms within the complex.

 Theories abound as to why the two churches were built next to each other but separated by a slender home; some say it was to keep the monks and nuns from becoming too friendly, while other tales say a law prohibited two churches from being built with a common wall.
-In any event, the cramped house was used as a residence until the 1980s.
+In any event, the cramped house was actually used as a residence until the 1980s!

 #15 Praca de Carlos Alberto